Azure/azure-osconfig/docs/architecture.md

 To protect against unauthorized access, the DC and RC files are restricted to root user read and write access only.

-The  DC and RC files by default reside under /etc/osconfig/ as `/etc/osconfig/osconfig_desired.json` (the DC file) and `/etc/osconfig/osconfig_reported.json` (the RC file) but can be moved to a configurable location which could be a local Git clone, for example.
+The  DC and RC files by default reside under /etc/osconfig/ as `/etc/osconfig/osconfig_desired.json` (the DC file) and `/etc/osconfig/osconfig_reported.json` (the RC file).

+The Watcher can also monitor a Git DC file from a configured Git repository and branch in a similar fashion with the local DC file.

 ## 3.5.
 MPI Client